Almost hidden behind an old yew tree, the grave of the much-married Benjamin Sackett with its straightforward inscription:

 He was certainly in need of one, as he had no leisure time at all.
 He worked long hours at the mill, six days a week, and Sundays were devoted to preaching.
 He would think nothing of a twenty-mile walk to a chapel.

 His sons all grew up, and all became preachers, too.
-The eldest, Benjamin, became first a gardener and later a Congregational minister in London.
+The eldest, Benjamin, became first a gardener, who in 1862 was working for Hythe Town Council(1).
+Later he became a Congregational minister in London.
 The second, Jeremiah, started work with his father at the mill when he was twelve and also became a miller, though at a bad time: windmills were being abandoned in favour of steam mills.
 Eventually he moved to Manchester to work as a Missioner.
 Jabez, the youngest, became a school teacher in Rye and Yorkshire and later moved to Guernsey.
 All had numerous offspring.

 Clockwise from top left: Benjamin Sackett jnr; Jeremiah Sackett & his children; Jabez Sackett (The Sackett Family Association)